johnpeart/dept-of-bad-ideas/_host-notes/01-checklist-for-guests.md

 **Prepared for the Impossible Implementation round**.

 They will have been given a policy problem to solve ahead of time.
 The solution to this problem must be impossible to implement but very electorally attractive.
-Check they have prepared a 5 minute presentation for this round and that it meets the criteria.
+Check they have prepared a solution for this round and that it meets the criteria.

 [Find out more about Round 1](/guest-guides/impossible-implementation-unit)